All Mercy services are open. See safe options for care and the latest COVID-19 vaccine information.

 Brachytherapy refers to various procedures that place radioactive material inside your body.
 It is not as common as external radiation, where a machine sends radiation beams into the body.
 For certain types of cancer, brachytherapy is as effective as - or more effective than - external treatments.
 It may be completed in less time.
 In some cases, brachytherapy is combined with external radiation therapy.

 The type of brachytherapy you'll need depends on several factors.
-These include the size and location of your tumor, and whether you're also undergoing other cancer treatments (like chemotherapy or surgery).
+These include the size and location of your tumor, and whether you're also undergoing other cancer treatments, such as chemotherapy or surgery.
 Brachytherapy is often used to treat cancers of the breast, prostate, cervix and uterus.